A Bootstrap Multigrid Eigensolver: Numerical Experiments

 The other way of improving the eigenvalue approximation for a certain range is to set a shift $\mu >0 $ in Algorithm \ref{alg:mg-fmg} to achieve a ``zoom in'' effect.
 In Figure \ref{fig:cp-eigsHs}, a coarse grid shift $\mu_{h_1} = 32$ is applied in the coarse solve firstly in Algorithm \ref{alg:mg-correction} involving two levels.
 The enrichment candidate space $X_{h_1}$ is chosen to be a fixed dimension of 20, using the 20 eigenfunctions associated with the 20 eigenvalues closest to 0.
 After the source solves in $V_{h_2}$, when performing the eigensolve in an enriched coarse space $V_{h_1,h_2} = V_{h_1} + X_{h_2}$, the new coarse grid shift $\mu_{h_2}$ is set to be the previous shift $\mu_{h_1}$ plus the average of the Rayleigh quotients of the functions in $X_{h_2}$. $X_{h_2}$ contains all the source solutions from problem \eqref{eq:pb-f-aux} using functions from $X_{h_1}$ as the sources.
 The new shift $\mu_{h_2}$ is then used in the next BMG V-cycle (Algorithm \ref{alg:mg-vcycle}) involving three levels.
 This averaging for the new shift is ad-hoc.
 The reason for this choice is that we observe in practice that performing the BFMG (Algorithm \ref{alg:mg-fmg}), when applied continuously among multiple levels, brings the whole discrete spectra closer to the true spectra.
 Consequently, the averaging after each V-cycle is to compensate for this change.
 Figure \ref{fig:cp-eigshsmg} contains results obtained with applying this procedure twice, between level 3 to level 1 and between level 4 to level 1.
 The convergence after 5 levels of refinement can be found in Figure \ref{fig:conv-s}.
 We note that if the shift is unchanged after each V-cycle, then a similar phenomenon as in Figure \ref{fig:cp-eigh2h3} is observed.

 Another interesting observation is that by computing the enrichment space according to the eigenpairs that we are attempting to approximate we are able to obtain improved approximations to these interior eigenvalues without having to first compute accurate approximations to the smaller eigenvalues and their corresponding eigenfunctions (see Figure \ref{fig:cp-eigh2h3bt}).
 Thus, the BFMG (Algorithm \ref{alg:mg-fmg}) approach can be used to compute interior eigenpairs.
 In contrast, the approach proposed in~\cite{Chan15} only computes multiple eigenpairs starting with the smallest.
-In this way, our method for the shifted Laplace-Beltrami eigen-problem is more general and flexible than this and other previous methods that have been developed for the Laplace eigen-problem on the plane.
+In this way, our method for the shifted Laplace-Beltrami eigenvalue problem is more general and flexible than previous methods that have been developed for the Laplace eigenvalue problem on the plane.